Preview: Get your child reading more and loving it with this fun learning app!

 A different kind of learning app…

 Things changed when I found Epic!
 They call it the Netflix of children’s books.
 It gives you unlimited access to 30,000+ books, audiobooks, and educational videos.
-For about $5 a month, your children can follow their interest and read just about anything they want without you having to worry about them asking for in-app purchases (there are none), bothersome ads (none of those either), or finding inappropriate content (it is a children’s app and you set the age limit).
+Your children can follow their interest and read just about anything they want without you having to worry about them asking for in-app purchases (there are none), bothersome ads (none of those either), or finding inappropriate content (it is a children’s app and you set the age limit).

 Kids ask questions about everything.
 You never realize how much you don’t know until you are questioned by a 4-year-old.
 Today my daughter asked me “why are cactuses so pinchy” (that’s a direct quote).
 I. have. no. idea.